 So, what is the difference between a normal fear and a phobia?
 Well, a normal fear is a feeling of unease or discomfort.
 However, a phobia is an exaggeration or irrational fear.
 Often feelings of intense anxiety and overwhelming physical sensations accompany a phobia.
 Indeed, such sensations may even lead to a full blown panic attack.

 i) Specific Phobias

 According to the Anxiety and Depression Association of America (ADAA), phobias are the most common anxiety disorder.
-Thus, a whopping 6 million people suffer from a specific phobia, that is, around 8.7% of the population
+Indeed, a whopping 6 million people suffer from a specific phobia; that is, around 8.7% of the population

 Although, there are many bizarre and unusual phobias, in general, phobias fall into the following categories:-

-- Animals and Insects Phobia: The most feared creepy-crawlie, and number one phobia, is arachnophobia or the fear of spider.
-Other common phobia are snakes, dogs and mice.
+- Animals and Insects Phobia: The most feared creepy-crawlie and number one phobia, is arachnophobia.
+Other common phobias include snakes, dogs and mice.